therealsaumil/emux/docs/emulating-tenda-ac15.md

 To use these hooks, we need to `LD_PRELOAD` them before invoking `/etc_ro/init.d/rcS`

-The contents of `/armx/TENDA/config` are now as follows:
+The contents of `/emux/TENDA/config` are now as follows:

 ```
-# Tenda AC15 ARM-X configuration
+# Tenda AC15 EMUX configuration
 #
 id=TENDA
 nvram=
 rootfs=squashfs-root
 randomize_va_space=0
 initcommands="export LD_PRELOAD=/lib/libnvram-armx.so:/lib/tenda_hooks_verbose.so;/etc_ro/init.d/rcS;/bin/sh"
-initpath=/etc_ro/armxinit
 ```

 ### 4.3 Preparing for a limited emulation